rage/java-programming-fall-19/data/osa-14/3-laajempi-sovellus-asteroids.md

 When we hit an asteroid, they disappear, and soon there is nothing to shoot.
 This is not acceptable!

 <!-- Lisätään ohjelmaan arpomistoiminnallisuus, mikä lisää asteroideja pelin edetessä.
 Asteroideja lisätään puolen prosentin todennäköisyydellä AnimationTimer-olion kutsujen yhteydessä.
 Tämän lisäksi uusi asteroidi lisätään vain mikäli se ei heti törmää alukseen. -->
 We will add a function which adds asteroids throughout the game.
-A new asteroid is added with the propability of 0.5% each time the AnimationTimer-object is called.
+A new asteroid is added with the probability of 0.5% each time the AnimationTimer-object is called.
 A new asteroid is added only if it does not collide with a ship immediately.

 <!-- AnimationTimer-olion metodia handle kutsutaan noin 60 kertaa sekunnissa, joten uusia asteroideja tulee kymmenessä sekunnissa muutamia.
 Kutsu lisätään AnimationTimer-olion handle-metodin loppuun. -->
 The handle method of an AnimationTimer-object is called approximately 60 times a second, so in ten seconds a few asteroids are added.
 We add the call to the end of the handle -method.